dbieber/davidbieber.com/hugo/content/snippets/2021-03-07-a-step-by-step-developer-guide-to-building-a-personal-roam-to-twitter-bot.md

 Finally, start supervisord with `sudo` indicating the path to the config. (e.g. for me the command is `sudo /Users/dbieber/.virtualenvs/_3/bin/supervisord -c ~/path/to/supervisord.conf`)

 With supervisord set up, you're bot is now bullet-proof!
-Even if it encounter's an error, it will automatically restart.
+(Not bug-proof though.)
+Even if it encounters an error, it will automatically restart.

 ## Wrap-up